 Foam insulation is flammable and produces toxic smoke when burning.
 You must follow these safety precautions:

-Keep crawl space lights at least 6 ft. away from the foam duct.
+- Keep crawl space lights at least 6 feet away from the foam duct.

 Required Tools for this Project

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.